Patience isn't a reward that is granted by praying for it, it's a skill that is cultivated by practicing it.

 If you enjoyed reading this, you would probably enjoy my dharma blog.
 Please subscribe here.

-I offer authentic and transformative steam-entry training and dharma life coaching and I encourage you to learn more.
+I offer authentic and transformative Path teaching and dharma training and I encourage you to learn more.

-Opportunities to meet someone who can teach stream-entry don't come by often.
+Opportunities to meet someone who can teach what I teach don't come by often.

 The Sagacious Buddhist Blog